nayeonk/itpwebdev/notes-and-assignments/assignments/104/first-webpage.md

 **REQUIREMENTS:**

+ * Name this file **classpage.html**
- * Your name, email address and possibly a contact phone number.
+ * Your name and email address.
- * Your favorite color, <em>which should ALSO be the background color of the web page</em> (using the style="background-color: YOUR-COLOR-HERE" attribute on the body tag).
+ * Your favorite color.
+ * A background color.
- * A list of your three favorite web sites including WORKING hyperlinks (i.e. by clicking on the names of the sites the viewer should be taken to those web site).
+ * A list of your three favorite web sites including WORKING hyperlinks (i.e. by clicking on the names of the sites the viewer should be taken to that web site).
  * A list of the classes you are taking this semester, as well as a note as to what semester it is.
  * A line below all of the above personal information
- * A list of all assignments and labs assigned from the class
+ * A list of all assignments and labs assigned from the class (you will update this list as the class progresses).
  * Make sure the page contains the basic HTML skeleton using the html, head, title and body tags.
+ * Italicize at least one word
- * at least ONE em tag and ONE of the heading tags (h1,h2,etc)
+ * Use at least one heading tag (e.g. h1, h2, etc)

 **SAMPLE:**